 Hormonal Basis of Reward and Aversive Learning in Patients with Eating and Weight Disorders

-Chronic and periodic starvation have profound effects on the hypothalamic regulatory systems that affect reproductive health, stress, and growth, particularly in adolescence.
+Chronic and periodic starvation has profound effects on the hypothalamic regulatory systems that affect reproductive health, stress, and growth, particularly in adolescence.
 We are pioneering studies of the role of the neuroendocrine system in food and body image signals in an effort to understand better how gonadal and appetitive hormones regulate approach and avoidance behavior to food and body image cues.
 We are also exploring how variability in these systems may contribute to relapse over time.

 Psychophysiology and fMRI Modeling of Emotional Response to Food